 What I like most about Lost, other than the way the story is told, is that it brings one of the most prominent issues that afflict everyone the same regardless of status, class, age, gender, religion, ethnicity, or race to the forefront, the feeling of inadequacy.
-Being ignored, as they say, the worst feeling in the world isn't being lonely; it's being forgotten.
+Being ignored, as they say, is the worst feeling in the world isn't being lonely; it's being forgotten.
 I'm sure that's how Jeong Woo Kang Jae's friend must've felt -- invisible, ignored, and abandoned.
 Everyone has a secret sorrow, which the world knows nothing about.
-And often times, the world calls them cold when all they are is sad.
+And oftentimes, the world calls them cold when all they are is sad.

 Watching the events of this drama unfold, I fully understand the saying that there are wounds that never show on the body that are deeper and more hurtful than anything that bleeds.
 And I am reminded of something I read once that depression isn’t a straightforward response to a hurtful situation.
-Depression is like the weather, one can't change it by wishing it away.
+Depression is like the weather; one can't change it by wishing it away.
 It's uncontrollable.
-It can be dark and dreary one day that it almost feels like the sun will never shine again, but shine it will, and it does.
+It can be dark and dreary one day that it almost feels like the sun will never shine again but shine it will, and it does.
 It's the same with moods.
 The wrong approach is to believe or make others believe it's an illusion.
-Depression, anxiety, listlessness - these are all real, as real as the weather, and equally not under anyone's control.
-It's no one's fault, and especially not the person going through it.
+Depression, anxiety, and listlessness are all real, as real as the weather, and equally not under anyone's control.
+It's no one's fault, especially not the person going through it.
 Watch episode 3 here.